iiumschedule/iiumscwebsite/docs/extract/prereg/index.md

 # Extract JSON from Prereg

-To extract the required information from i-ma'luum to use in IIUM Schedule, follow the steps below.
+To extract the required information from Prereg to use in IIUM Schedule, follow the steps below.

 :::note